ProjectRecommend/docs/design-docs/MOMsWithCustomer/MOM2.md

 1. Agreed to the changes what have to be done in future.
 Say for example, a feature of repeating the song has to be added.

-2. Regular meetings to keep a check our progress.
+2. Regular meetings to keep a check on our progress.